U-M CEW+

 Phase 1

-Scholarship applications are reviewed by selection committees and applicants are recommended on the basis of merit.
+Selection committees review scholarship applications and make recommendations on the basis of merit.
 Committee members consider the following criteria in phase one of the review process:

 1. Academic capacity and demonstrated scholarship